zhijianli88/mutating-trace-admission-controller/README.md

 - `make pod`: apply and delete a  pod.
 - `make clean`: remove files build by script.

-We can check the webhook's log to get the result of trace.
+We can check the logs of webhook to get the result of trace.

 ## WorkLoad Support